Child Custody in Nevada

 Types of Child Custody Arrangements in Nevada

-There are three main types of arrangements that can occur.
+Three main types of arrangements can occur.
 These include full custody, sole custody, and joint custody.
 Child custody disputes, along with other familial disputes such as divorce, are held before Family Divisions of County Circuit Courts in Nevada, such as the Clark County District Court.
 If you find yourself going through this difficult process, you may want an experienced attorney at your side.

 What Is Full Custody?